Differential Expression and the Mouse Gut-Brain Axis

 Return back to the MGI page on the Abcb1a gene.
 Down the left-hand side of the page, you will see sections about the chromosomal location, homology, gene ontology, expression data, and more.
 Most sections are expanded by default, but you’ll need to expand the “homology” section yourself.

 Once this section is expanded, you can find information about possible human homologs to the mouse gene, including alternate names and where the human homolog is located in the human genome.
+Keep a note of what the possible human homolog gene symbols (names) are - this will come in handy for additional research!

 If you continue scrolling down the page, you can also examine the pathways and processes the gene product is involved in under the “gene ontology” section.
 Clicking on the blue squares takes you to a page with more information about how that particular gene was assigned to a pathway or molecular process.